A scathing new documentary from HBO alleges a Chinese cover-up on the coronavirus

 Though it pointedly criticizes how U.S. government officials and agencies managed the virus, it reserves some of its sharpest attacks for China’s free-speech suppression tactics.
 Eight doctors are punished for “spreading rumors about an unknown pneumonia” after discussing the virus in private group texts — a warning repeated by state news anchors for days.
 A public-address announcement blares: “A reminder from the police: obey laws and regulations for online activities" in the streets.
 A man is taken to the police station and fingerprinted for a cellphone video of a long line outside a funeral home.

 Studios are often reluctant to produce material condemning China.
-Many executives even go out of their way to include positive Chinese story lines in their products, fearful of being locked out of a market that pours billions into their coffers.
+Some executives even go out of their way to include positive Chinese story lines in their products, fearful of being locked out of a market that pours billions into their coffers.

 Many HBO shows are available in China through HBO’s local site as well native platforms like Tencent.
 Warner Media also has plans to expand its new streaming service, HBO Max, around the world.

-And many of its theatrical movies, such as “Aquaman” and the “Godzilla” titles, perform well in China; the former grossed $260 million in 2019.
+And several of its theatrical blockbusters, such as “Aquaman” and the “Godzilla” titles, perform well in China; the former grossed $260 million in 2019.
 Studios need the blessing of the Chinese government to land a release slot in the country.

 HBO’s decision to back the film stands in contrast to another recent case of a political documentary from an acclaimed filmmaker, Bryan Fogel’s Jamal Khashoggi movie “The Dissident."
 Global streamers passed on the film, possibly because of fears of economic reprisal from the Saudi government.